NutchapakKonjaisue/J2048-1616-for-TNRT/README.md

 ## License

-This project is licensed under the BSD 3-Clause License.
+This project Jupyter Notebook is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.

+The observation data is copyrighted CSIRO 2021, ["Parkes observations for project PX500 semester 2020OCTS_16"](https://doi.org/10.25919/szds-6x44) by Li D et al. (2021) and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgement

 We sincerely thank the National Astronomical Research Institute of Thailand for granting us access to the institute’s high-performance computing infrastructure.
-Our appreciation also goes to the Australian Telescope National Facility that made the archival data from the Parkes Radio Telescope publicly available.
+Our appreciation also goes to the Australian Telescope National Facility that made the archival data from the Parkes Radio Telescope (Murriyang) publicly available.
+Murriyang, CSIRO’s Parkes radio telescope, is part of the Australia Telescope National Facility (https://ror.org/05qajvd42) which is funded by the Australian Government for operation as a National Facility managed by CSIRO.
 We further express gratitude towards Mahidol Wittayanusorn School for funding this research.